My Account

 trebuchet ms

 Trebuchet MS’s rounded forms and slight irregularity give it a friendly and approachable appearance, while not impacting its legibility.
-With its wide, open letters and clean lines, this font offers excellent readability, which is ideal for modern resumes that need to be both eye-catching and easy to scan.
+With its wide, open letters and clean lines, this resume font offers excellent readability, which is ideal for modern resumes that need to be both eye-catching and easy to scan.

 • Cons: If you want to utilize some additional features for the Trebuchet MS font, such as small caps or text figures, you’ll have to pay for the commercial version, Trebuchet Pro.

-Trebuchet MS is especially suitable for:
+Trebuchet MS is a great resume font for:

 8. Lato